A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

-Differently, Gotardo et al. \cite{GotardoPAMI2011} had the intuition to use the very same DCT bases to model camera and deformation motion instead, assuming those factors are smooth in a video sequence.
+Differently, Gotardo and Martinez. \cite{GotardoPAMI2011} had the intuition to use the very same DCT bases to model camera and deformation motion instead, assuming those factors are smooth in a video sequence.
 This approach was later expanded on by explicitly modeling a set of complementary rank-3 spaces, and to constrain the magnitude of deformations in the basis shapes~{\cite{GotardoCVPR2011}}.
 An extension of this framework, increased the generalization of the model to non-linear deformations, with a kernel transformation on the 3D shape space using radial basis functions~{\cite{GotardoICCV2011}}.
 This switch of perspective addressed the main issue of increasing the number of available DCT bases, allowing more diverse motions, while not restricting the complexity of deformations.
-Later, further extension and optimization have been made to low-rank and DCT bases approaches.
+Later, further extension and optimization have been made to low-rank and DCT based approaches.
 Valmadre and Lucey \cite{ValmadreCVPR2012} noticed that the trajectory should be a low-frequency signal, thus laying the ground for an automatic selection of DCT basis rank via penalizing the trajectory's response to one or more high-pass filters.
 Moreover, spatio-temporal constraints have been imposed both for temporal and spatial deformations \cite{akhter2012bilinear}.

+A related idea proposed by Li et al. \cite{li2018structure} attempts at grouping recurrent deformations in order to better describe deformations.
+At its core, the method has an additional clustering step that links together similar deformations.
 Recently a new prior model, related to the Kronecker-Markov structure of the covariance of time-varying 3D point, very well generalizes several priors introduced previously \cite{simon2017kronecker}.
-Another recent improvement is given by Ansari et al.'s usage of DCT basis in conjunction singular value thresholding for camera pose estimation~{\cite{scalesurface2017}}.
+Another recent improvement is given by Ansari et al.'s usage of DCT basis in conjunction with singular value thresholding for camera pose estimation~{\cite{scalesurface2017}}.